Mahesh-MSFT/-mahesh-msft.github.io/_drafts/firewall-in-azure.md

 ## Summary

 Azure Firewall provides firewall capabilities for non-HTTP ingress traffic.
 For HTTP ingress traffic use Azure Application Gateway or Azure Front Door.
 Azure Front Door needs a public IP or a publically routable DNS address as it's backend.
 Azure Application Gateway can use private IP address as it's backend.
+There are many other features that separates these Azure services.
+Use references provided below to learn more and make right decision.

 ## Additional resources